ceph/ceph/doc/rados/api/librados-intro.rst

 The ``rados`` module provides ``librados`` support to Python applications.
-The ``librados-dev`` package for Debian/Ubuntu and the ``librados2-devel`` package for RHEL/CentOS will install the ``python-rados`` package for you.
+The ``librados-dev`` package for Debian/Ubuntu and the ``librados-devel`` package for RHEL/CentOS will install the ``python-rados`` package for you.
 You may install ``python-rados`` directly too.